stirelli/used-car-price-prediction-crispdm/README.md

 ## Project Description

-The goal of my project is to determine the factors that drive the prices of used cars.
-By analyzing a dataset containing various attributes of used cars, I aim to provide insights that can help used car dealerships better understand consumer preferences and fine-tune their inventory.
+The goal of this project is to explore a dataset sourced from Kaggle that contains detailed information on 426,000 used cars, a subset of the original dataset of 3 million cars, to ensure faster processing.
+By analyzing this data, the aim is to understand the factors that influence the price of a used car.
+As a result of this analysis, I will provide clear recommendations to a used car dealership on what attributes consumers find most valuable in a used car.

 #### Note on Data Transformation: